CBD Oil and Hemp Oil…what are they, and are they legal and safe to use?

 Confusion in the market or just tricky marketing tactics?

 Nowadays, it’s not very difficult to find hemp-infused products.
 They’re easy to find in grocery stores, gas stations, Amazon, boutique shops, nutrition shops, and specialty stores.
 They come in a variety of forms like lotions, oils, snacks, or edibles.
 The thing here is, both hemp oil and CBD oil are trendy products, and both ingredients can be used in similar products, sometimes causing confusion on what ingredients the product actually uses.
+Are you looking for top quality CBD vape?
+Check our CBD vape pen here.

 A simple search on Amazon for “CBD gummies” provides the perfect example of predatory marketing tactics, whether the intention was there or not.
 Amazon clearly states in its terms that the sale of CBD products is not allowed on their platform.
 However, this simple search yields over 900 results of products that look like their CBD equivalents when, in fact, they contain ZERO CBD.